avishake-miniontek/zoyel_converse/README.md

 # MiraConverse

-MiraConverse: Your AI-Powered Voice Interaction Companion
+MiraConverse: Your AI-Powered Voice Interaction Assistant

 MiraConverse is a real-time voice interaction system that serves as your AI conversation partner.
 By integrating speech recognition and text-to-speech technologies, it delivers a responsive and immersive conversational experience.